regularjs/guide/en/core/event.md

 <a name="custom-event"></a>
 ## 2. Register Custom Event `Component.event(event, fn)`

-you may need to register a custom event that is not native supported by the browser(e.g. `on-tap` `on-enter`).
+You can register a custom event which is not native supported by the browser(e.g. `on-tap` `on-enter`).

 __Arguments__
   * event: the name of custom event